AdamKyle/flare/resources/info/tips/section-1.md

 Yes, all classes have a special attack like this:

 - Fighters: Double Attack (Attack again!)
+(Duel Weapon equipped or Weapon/Shield equipped)
-- Rangers: Triple Attack (Notch and release three arrows in the enemies' direction)
+- Rangers: Triple Attack (Notch and release three arrows in the enemies' direction) (Bow is required)
-- Prophets: Double Heal (Heal again)
+- Prophets: Double Heal (Heal again) (Healing spell is required)
-- Heretics: Double Cast (Cast again)
+- Heretics: Double Cast (Cast again) (Damage spell required)
 - Thieves: Shadow Dance - Dance through the shadows and auto hit.
+(Duel Weapons Required)
+- Vampires: Blood Lust - Steals the enemies' health equal to 15% of your dur.

 These all come from the [classes](/information/races-and-classes) class skill which you can read more about by selecting your class from the table on that help page.

-You can raise the class bonus of these skills, which is a base 5%, meaning you have 5% chance to fire off your special attack, via special enchantments.
+You can raise the class bonus of these skills, which is a base 5%, meaning you have 5% chance to fire off your special attack, via special enchantments which raise the class bonus higher, allowing you to have more of a chance to use your auto firing special attack.

 These will fire automatically during battle, all of them have special requirements before they will apply their effect or be usable.
 For example: Rangers, to get their triple attack must have a bow equipped.
 For Thieves, you must duel wield and so on.